What Is Gamification?

 Let’s define the last one.

-When you have an LMS like eloomi, you can build and customise training modules with a gamified touch.
+When you have a dedicated LMS for employee learning like eloomi, you can build and customise training modules with a gamified touch.
 In this case, you can have all the video game’s main elements such as points, levels, rewards, trophies, quizzes, quests, and characters.
 Yes, characters can be used as avatars for some extra fun!

 As you know, this will help employees to retain more information and get motivated for the next training.
 Keep in mind that gamification in the workplace is about improving employee engagement and encouraging excellent teamwork.